 The Official Plan recognizes that additional housing growth via residential intensification is an opportunity, and a way to achieve other important goals such as helping support the local business community, providing a diverse housing / demographic mix and maintaining existing infrastructure and neighbourhood vitality.
 The Official Plan is also vocal about ensuring neighbourhood character is appropriately considered within the decision making process and in keeping with the intent of the Zoning By-law.
+Council recently approved a Zoning By-law Amendment to facilitate the proposed lots and no appeals were filed respecting that amendment.

 Planning staff is of the opinion that the proposal applies current planning and development goals dealing with appropriate infill development.
 Specifically, making more efficient use of the Town's finite urban land supply and municipal infrastructure, where suitable to do so.
-The severance will not compromise the remnant lands ability to accommodate a future garage or carport, should that be proposed, because it is of a sufficient size with adequate rear yard access via the easterly side yard.
-The proposed severance should not negatively impact the surrounding neighbourhood with regards to traffic, privacy and storm water runoff.
+The proposed lot creation complies with the Zoning By-law regulations and should not negatively impact the surrounding neighbourhood with regards to traffic, privacy and storm water runoff.